Palestinian expulsion from Lydda and Ramle: Casualties

+Aftermath

-When the shooting was over, bodies lay in the streets and houses in Lydda, and on the Lydda–Ramle road; Morris writes that there were hundreds.
+When the shooting was over, bodies lay in the streets and houses in Lydda, and on the Lydda–Ramle road.
 The Red Cross was due to visit the area, but the new Israeli military governor of Ramle issued an order to have the visit delayed.
 The visit was rescheduled for 14 July; Dani HQ ordered Israeli troops to remove the bodies by then, but the order seems not to have been carried out.
 Dr. Klaus Dreyer of the IDF Medical Corps complained on 15 July that there were still corpses lying in and around Lydda, which constituted a health hazard and a "moral and aesthetic issue."
 He asked that trucks and Arab residents be organized to deal with them.

-Exodus
+Expulsion of residents

 Expulsion orders

 Benny Morris writes that David Ben-Gurion and the IDF were largely left to their own devices to decide how Palestinian Arab residents were to be treated, without the involvement of the Cabinet and other ministers.
 As a result, their policy was haphazard and circumstantial, depending in part on the location, but also on the religion and ethnicity of the town.
 The Palestinian Arabs of Western and Lower Galilee, mainly Christian and Druze, were allowed to stay in place, but Lydda and Ramle, mainly Muslim, were almost completely emptied.
-There was no official policy to expel the Palestinian population, he writes, but the idea of transfer was "in the air", and the leadership understood this.

 As the shooting in Lydda continued, a meeting was held on 12 July at Operation Dani headquarters between Ben-Gurion, Yigael Yadin and Zvi Ayalon, generals in the IDF, and Yisrael Galili, formerly of the Haganah, the pre-IDF army.
 Also present were Yigal Allon, commanding officer of Operation Dani, and Yitzhak Rabin.
 At one point Ben-Gurion, Allon, and Rabin left the room.
 Rabin has offered two accounts of what happened next.
 In a 1977 interview with Michael Bar-Zohar, Rabin said Allon asked what was to be done with the residents; in response, Ben-Gurion had waved his hand and said, "garesh otam"—"expel them."
-In the manuscript of his memoirs in 1979, Rabin wrote that Ben-Gurion had not spoken, but had only waved his hand, and that Rabin had understood this to mean "drive them out."
+In the manuscript of his memoirs in 1979, Rabin wrote that Ben-Gurion had not spoken, but had "waved his hand in a gesture which said, 'Drive them out!'"
 The expulsion order for Lydda was issued at 13:30 hours on 12 July, signed by Rabin.